 Each coffee shop has a personal touch that makes it unique.
 Aspects like the design of the space, the atmosphere, and the menu on offer make these shops unique.
 Take, for example, Komeda’s Coffee.

 Image from Komeda's Coffee

-The first shop opened in Nagoya but now there are more than 800 stores throughout Japan.
+The first shop opened in Nagoya, but now there are more than 800 stores throughout Japan.
 What makes this place so unique is its menu.
 For just the price of a coffee, they also serve you a delicious snack of your choice.
-In fact, the coffee and snacks have become so popular, you can even buy them in miniatures!
+In fact, the coffee and snacks have become so popular that you can even buy them in miniature!

 Ueshima Coffee House

 There are a lot of reasons why this coffee shop is so popular.
 First of all, the ambiance is warm and relaxing.
-Customers enjoy an over the counter service in a space designed with wooden details that make you feel right at home and in touch with nature.
+Customers enjoy over-the-counter service in a space designed with wooden details that make you feel right at home and in touch with nature.

 What’s more, their flannel drip coffee is very smooth and sweet, a result of their carefully selected roasting methods, depending on the bean variety.
 Lastly, you will find drinks on their menu you won’t see anywhere else, like the brown sugar milk coffee and the golden sesame milk coffee.
 This place is definitely creating its own coffee trends!

 Both of these coffee shops focus on the quality of their coffee but keep finding ways to offer a unique service to their customers that keeps them coming back.
 This is something that the Japanese do exceptionally well: find uniqueness in simplicity and create new trends.

 Ever heard of the term "maker culture"?
 Basically, it refers to collaborations through hands-on action in a social environment.
 A lot of maker culture spaces have been popping up all over Japan in the last few years, and the coffee industry professionals couldn't miss out on this trend!